From Pixels to BFS: High Maze Accuracy Does Not Imply Visual Planning: Abstract

 \section{Abstract}

 How do multimodal models solve visual spatial tasks---through genuine planning, or through brute-force search in token space?
-We introduce \textsc{MazeBench}, a benchmark of 110 procedurally generated maze images across nine controlled groups, and evaluate 16 model configurations from OpenAI, Anthropic, Google, and Alibaba.
-GPT-5.4 solves 91\% and Gemini~3.1~Pro 79\%, but these scores are misleading: models typically translate images into text grids and then enumerate paths step by step, consuming 1,710--22,818 tokens per solve for a task humans do quickly.
-Without added reasoning budgets, all configurations score only 2--12\%; on 20$\times$20 ultra-hard mazes, they hit token limits and fail.
+We introduce \textsc{MazeBench}, a benchmark of 110 procedurally generated maze images across nine controlled groups, and evaluate 19 model configurations from OpenAI, Anthropic, Google, and Alibaba.
+The newly released GPT-5.5 solves 96\% of the 100-maze core set and GPT-5.4 91\%, but these scores are misleading: models typically translate images into text grids and then enumerate paths step by step, consuming 1,096--22,818 tokens per solve for a task humans do quickly.
+Without added reasoning budgets, all configurations score only 2--15\%; on 20$\times$20 ultra-hard mazes, even GPT-5.5~medium hits token limits and solves only 4/10.
 Qualitative traces reveal a common two-stage strategy: image-to-grid translation followed by token-level search, effectively BFS in prose.
-A text-grid ablation shows Claude Sonnet~4.6 rising from 6\% on images to 80\% when given the correct grid, isolating weak visual extraction from downstream search.
+A text-grid ablation shows Claude Sonnet~4.6 rising from 6\% to 80\% and the newer Claude Opus~4.7 rising from 31\% to 90\% when given the correct grid, isolating weak visual extraction from downstream search across two Claude generations.
 When explicitly instructed not to construct a grid or perform graph search, models still revert to the same enumeration strategy. \textsc{MazeBench} therefore shows that high accuracy on visual planning tasks does not imply human-like spatial understanding.
-Code and mazes are available at \url{https://github.com/alrod97/LLMs_mazes}.